rohanverma94/ttsky-pipelined-romless-cordic-engine/README.md

 [Tejas Dabhankar](https://github.com/tejdabhankar),
 [Akshar Vastarpara](https://github.com/akshar001)

+## 🙏 Acknowledgment

-### Special thanks to Vicharak's engineering team for bringing expertise on mathematics, RTL design and testbench simulations.
-This tapeout was not possible without their generous help and hard work.
+Huge thanks to [**Vicharak's Engineering Team**](https://vicharak.in) 🏆   for their expertise in **mathematics, RTL design, and testbench simulations**.

+This tapeout simply wouldn’t have been possible without their hard work and support.